Lynne Rienner Publishers Logo

 William F.S.
 Miles

 Few people are aware that, throughout the British raj, France managed to retain a foothold in parts of India.
 French India survived for a full fifteen years after the Union Jack was lowered in Delhi, and as a result of French colonization, there remain today, scattered throughout the Union Territory of Pondicherry, thousands of ethnic Indians who still possess French citizenship.
-The More >
+The ensuing More >

 Imperial Burdens: Countercolonialism in Former French India